BitcoinDesign/Guide/guide/private-key-management/multi-user-schemes.md

 Just like with personal schemes, external signing devices can be used to replace one or many of the keys used for a shared multi-key setup.
 While this can increase security if managed correctly, the same caveat applies in terms of adding significant complexity.

-#### Pros
-- Allows several people to access and/or control a bitcoin wallet
-- Can tailor requirements for multiple co-signers and access

-#### Cons
-- Has significant complexity and op-sec burden for multiple private keys, each of which might need good sovereign backup scheme

 {% include image.html
    image = "/assets/images/guide/private-key-management/schemes/shared-multi-key.jpg"
    retina = "/assets/images/guide/private-key-management/schemes/shared-multi-key@2x.jpg"